T of C

 The first autumn wind brings a single leaf3

-To sum up, there seem to have been three distinctily different melodies on the theme of autumn winds, but at least two of these three occurs with several variations.
+To sum up, there seem to have been three distinctily different qin songs (though not always sung) on the theme of autumn winds, with at least two of these three occuring in several variations.
 The three can be outlined as follows:

-In addition, although the 1931 version is commonly said to have originated in the Mei'an School itself, its melodic connection to 1709 and 1840 is clear in spite of the different tunings.
+As can be seen, although the 1931 version is commonly said to have originated in the Mei'an School itself, its melodic connections to 1709 and 1840 are clear in spite of the different tunings.

-Gu Qiu Feng Music and lyrics: One section13 (timings follow my 錄音 mp3 [also on ])
+Gu Qiu Feng Music and lyrics: One section14 (timings follow my 錄音 mp3 [also on ])